MicrosoftDocs/cpp-docs/docs/sanitizers/examples-heap-buffer-overflow.md

 }
 ```

-To build and test this example, run these commands in a [developer command prompt](../build/building-on-the-command-line.md#developer_command_prompt_shortcuts):
+To build and test this example, run these commands in a Visual Studio 2019 version 16.9 or later [developer command prompt](../build/building-on-the-command-line.md#developer_command_prompt_shortcuts):

 ```cmd
 cl example1.cpp /fsanitize=address /Zi